scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 :code:`Flight.postProcess()` method can then be used to compute secondary parameters such the rocket's Mach number during flight and it's angle of attack.

-..
-(1) TODO: Cite Scipy and LSODA (citations can be found here: https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.LSODA.html)

 To perform the numerical integration of the equations of motion, the Flight class uses the LSODA solver :cite:`LSODA1983` implemented by Scipy's :code:`scipy.integrate` module :cite:`2020SciPy-NMeth`.
 Usually, well designed rockets result in non-stiff equations of motion.
 However, during flight, rockets may become unstable due to variations in its inertial and aerodynamic properties, which can result in a stiff system.
-LSODA switches automatically between the nonstiff Adams method and the stiff BDF method, depending on the dected stiffness, perfectly handling both cases.
+LSODA switches automatically between the nonstiff Adams method and the stiff BDF method, depending on the detected stiffness, perfectly handling both cases.

-..
-(2) FlightPhases as a container datatype, which holds FlightPhase instances

 Since a rocket's flight trajectory is composed of multiple phases, each with its own set of governing equations, RocketPy employs a couple of clever methods to run the numerical integration.
 The Flight class uses a :code:`FlightPhases` container to hold each :code:`FlightPhase`.
 The :code:`FlightPhases` container will orchestrate the different :code:`FlightPhase` instances, and compose them during the flight.

-.. (b) The fact that it is dynamic, new phases can be added and removed

 This is crucial because there are events which may or may not happen during the simulation, such as the triggering of a parachute ejection system (which may or may not fail) or the activation of a premature flight termination event.
 There are also events such as the departure from the launch rail or the apogee that are known to occur, but their timestamp is unknown until the simulation is run.
-All of these events can trigger new flight phases, caracterized by a change in the rocket's equations of motion.
+All of these events can trigger new flight phases, characterized by a change in the rocket's equations of motion.
 Furthermore, such events can happen close to each other and provoke delayed phases.

 To handle this, the Flight class has a mechanism of creating new phases and adding them dynamically in the appropriate order to the :code:`FlightPhases` container.

-The constructur of the :code:`FlightPhase` class takes the following arguments:
+The constructor of the :code:`FlightPhase` class takes the following arguments:

-- :code:`t`: a timestamp which simbolizes at which instant such flight phase should begin;
+- :code:`t`: a timestamp which symbolizes at which instant such flight phase should begin;
 - :code:`derivative`: a function which returns the time derivatives of the rocket's state vector (i.e., calculates the equations of motion for this flight phase);
-- :code:`callbacks`: a list of callback functions to be run when the flight phase begins (which can be usefull if some parameters of the rocket need to be modified before the flight phase begins).
+- :code:`callbacks`: a list of callback functions to be run when the flight phase begins (which can be useful if some parameters of the rocket need to be modified before the flight phase begins).

-.. (c) The fact that it is iterable, and that it can be used in a for loop

 The constructor of the Flight class initializes the :code:`FlightPhases` container with a *rail phase* and also a dummy *max time* phase which marks the maximum flight duration.
 Then, it loops through the elements of the container.